-Whatever practices are used for product development, the BVOPDM office needs to implement practices that ensure valid and actual end results.
+Whatever practices are used for product development, the BVOPDM office needs to implement practices that ensure valid and actual end-results.
 Recommended steps include:

 - Creating concepts.

-- Creating functional prototypes.
+- Creation of functional prototypes.

-- Creating a usable end result.
+- Creation of a usable end-result.

-Users with product knowledge may be considered as:
+Users with product knowledge may be considered:

 - Real users already using or intending to use the product or using a similar product